 I believe this is a post for a smaller group of (somewhat nerdy) people, so I will instead write it in English, rather then in Swedish towards the usual Swedish blog audience.
 Enjoy!

 2021-11-08: First public version of this post.
 2021-11-25: Installed a modified (and externally powered) USB hub.
 2021-11-29: Project paused.
 Trying to troubleshoot why MemTest give me errors.
 Waiting for a new SDRAM.
 2022-01-06: New SDRAM arrived, but with similar performance issues.
 And a CEC blocker didn't do any difference for the build.
 Same issues remains but when I disconnected the PS1 power unit supply (PSU) seem to give me better MemTest results.
 2022-01-20: Hurray!!
 I found the solution to the previous power issue I had.
 The fix?
 A new step-down module (XL4005) instead of the old (🤬) LM2596.
 2022-02-03: Installed the upcoming PSX core (unstable build) in the MiSTer Station.
 Updated the chapter PSX core.
 2022-12-31: Added info about the new SNAC PSX adapter (not in this build) to the "Todo / Future backlog".
 Clean up in this Page version section.
+2023-03-08: Updated the software parts of this page a bit.
+Added videos and texts.
+Removed the separate SAM chapter (now included in Update All)

 ❌ Current unsolved issues with this build